JefferyCarmichael/bamazon/README.md

 &nbsp;
 ### Add to Inventory

-From the main menu select option 3: __Add to Inventory.__
+From the main menu select option 3: __Add to Inventory__and press *Enter*.
-The entire store inventory will be displayed followed by the following questions:
+The entire store inventory will be displayed.
+The user will then have to answer two prompts:
-* Enter the Id Number: - The coresponding id of the product that who's quantity is being increased.
+* Enter the Id Number: - The id selects the product who's quantity is being increased.
 * Enter the quantity: - The amount of product that will be added.